davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 {% endhighlight %}

 ## First step.
 Parser.
-Для начала, давайте определимся, чего мы хотим получить.
 To begin, let's define what we want to get.

-У нас есть строка, например `(+ 1 1 1)`.
 For example, we have a string `'(+ 1 1 1)'`.

-Что наш парсер должен вернуть? Какую структуру данных? Думаю, что массив будет тем, что нужно.
 What our parser should return?
 What kind of data structure?
-I think, that array will be right.
+I think, that array will be correctly.

-Давайте напишем наш первый "тест":
 Let write simple test code:
 {% highlight ruby %}
 program = '(+ 1 1 1)'
 lisp = Lisp.new
 lisp.parse(program) == [:+, 1, 1, 1]
 {% endhighlight %}

-Как видите, все достаточно просто, поэтому я сразу напишу код, который выполнит наш тест:
-As you can see, this is simle code therefore I just display `parse` method code:
+As you can see, this is simple code therefore I just display `parse` method code:
 {% highlight ruby %}
 class Lisp
   def parse(program)